- provide additional daily care for a dependent child aged under 16 years, with a disability or medical condition, who lives with you; or

 Payment rates for Carer Allowance

-Residency requirements for Carer Allowance
+Residence requirements for Carer Allowance

-- an Australian citizen or
+- must be an Australian resident, and

 Other benefits while receiving Carer Allowance